 If a neighborhood is to be updated, the appraiser uses a cost ratio study that compares recent sales prices of properties appropriately adjusted for the effects of time within a delineated neighborhood with the properties' actual cost value.
 The calculated ratio derived from the sum of the sold properties' cost value divided by the sum of the sales prices indicates the neighborhood level of value based on the unadjusted cost value for the sold properties.
 This cost-to-sale ratio is compared to the appraisal-to-sale ratio to determine the market adjustment factor for each neighborhood.
 This market adjustment factor is needed to trend the values obtained through the cost approach closer to the actual market evidenced by recent sales prices within a given neighborhood.
-The sales used to determine the market adjustment factor calculated for each update neighborhood is applied uniformly to all properties within a neighborhood.
+The sales used to determine the market adjustment factor will reflect the market influences and conditions only for the specified neighborhood, thus producing more representative and supportable values.
+The market adjustment factor calculated for each update neighborhood is applied uniformly to all properties within a neighborhood.
 Once the market-trend factors are applied, a second set of ratio studies is generated that compares recent sales prices with the proposed appraised values for these sold properties.
 From this set of ratio studies, the appraiser judges the appraisal level and uniformity in both update and non-update neighborhoods, and finally, for the school district as a whole.